-Although the mere reading of such information does not eliminate the hazard, the understanding and application of the information will promote its correct use.
+Although the mere reading of such information does not eliminate the hazard, the understanding and application of the information will promote the correct use of the vehicle.

 Your dealer is committed to your satisfaction.
 He has taken training to perform the initial set-up and inspection of your snowmobile as well as completed the final adjustment required to suit your specific weight and riding environment before you took possession.
 At delivery, your dealer would have explained the snowmobile controls and provided you with a brief explanation of the various suspension adjustments.
 We trust you have taken full advantage of this!
-If you need more complete servicing information, please ask your dealer about the proper model year SKI-DOO Shop Manual.
+If you need more complete servicing information, please ask your dealer about the proper model-year SKI-DOO Shop Manual.